 Building your audience naturally is key, but developing a voice that reaches thousands is one thing — developing one that reaches millions takes effort, talent and a lot of luck.

 Why not try your best to get the extra support wherever you can?

 So here’s a list of awards I’m nominating others for — if you like what you see here, consider taking a few moments to submit my blog as well!

-On the topic of awards, one of the big things I’m excited about i the 60 Days in Paradise contest!
-There’s obviously no guarantees that I’ll make it to the Top 10 finalists to win their coveted $50,000 Island Connoisseur position, but I’m devoting lots of time in the next two months to put a solid application together so I can stand a chance!
+On the topic of awards, one of the big things I’m excited about in the 60 Days in Paradise contest!
+There are obviously no guarantees that I’ll make it to the Top 10 finalists to win their coveted $50,000 Island Connoisseur position, but I’m devoting lots of time in the next two months to put a solid application together so I can stand a chance!